Cargese2023/Cargese2023.github.io/index.md

 More information can be found on [the institute webpage](http://www.iesc.univ-corse.fr/index.php?id=1&L=1).

-The poster of the conference can be downloaded [here](Affiche-Cargese-2023.pdf)
+The poster of the event can be downloaded [here](Affiche-Cargese-2023.pdf)

 # Contacts